gpadolina/diagnosticAnalysisAndStepwiseRegression/README.md

 Multiple R-squared:  0.7683,	Adjusted R-squared:  0.7445
 F-statistic: 32.32 on 4 and 39 DF,  p-value: 6.619e-12
 ```
+In the previous plot, another outlier "Rive Gauche" was found and so it was removed.
+Without this outlier, the new model generated an adjusted R-squared = 0.7445, an increased from the previous one and all the variables are more significant.
+Lets run another stepwise regression.

 ### Stepwise regression on null model with final data to confirm having the final model
 ```